A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Day 2 Venice Itinerary: Explore the Off-The-Beaten Path of Venice (Option #2)

-If you decide to stay for a 3-day itinerary, or if you want to focus your time in Venice instead of Murano e Burano, this is the perfect option for you.
+If you decide to stay for a Venice 3-day itinerary, or if you want to focus your time in Venice instead of Murano e Burano, this is the perfect option for you.

 1. Visit the stunning Church of San Giorgio Maggiore